 Colon cancer is one of the most preventable cancers in the country, but only if caught early enough for treatment.
 Make an appointment with our New York City Gastroenterologists to schedule your colonoscopy.

 Colon cancer forms within the part of the gastrointestinal tract known as the large intestine, in particular in the cells that release fluids and mucus.
 It’s the third most commonly diagnosed cancer in the U.S. According to the Siteman Cancer Center, up to 75 percent of all colon cancer cases can be prevented.

 Preventing Colon Cancer in Manhattan

 If you are at risk, follow the direction of your doctor and have a screening.
 Your Gastroenterologist can remove polyps during the screening process.
 Polyps are the precursors to colon cancer.
 The most common testing includes:

 Lifestyle plays a significant role in preventing colon cancer as well.
 While you can’t change the past, and even if the genes you inherited make you at risk for colon cancer, you can make smart choices starting today to increase your chances of remaining cancer-free.

 - Limiting red meat to no more than three servings per week can help some people.

 - If you smoke cigarettes, consider quitting.
 Studies found smoking contributes to at least 14 different cancers, including colon cancer.

 - Exercise at least 30 minutes per day and maintain a healthy weight.

 Dress in Blue!

 By dressing in blue during the month of March, people across the country are reminding others to get regular colon cancer screenings.
 You can join them and save lives.
 Share this information with your loved ones in March and every month throughout the year.
-Help beat colorectal cancer.
+Join Manhattan Gastroenterology and help beat colorectal cancer.